HAMIOS v5.2

 Live World Map

-4096×2048 map with day/night terminator, aurora oval, satellite positions and lightning detection via Blitzortung.org WebSocket.
+4096×2048 map with day/night terminator, grayline, aurora oval, satellite positions, Maidenhead grid overlay and lightning detection via Blitzortung.org WebSocket.

 📡